BlogMoving to Colombia

 Let's start with the ones everyone already knows.

-Facebook Marketplace is by far the most popular in Colombia — it has a lot of traffic, it's free and contact via WhatsApp is direct.
-But it has real problems: scams are abundant, there's no protection mechanism for either the seller or the buyer, and messages of "is it still available?" that go nowhere can become exhausting.
-If you're going to use it, at least inform yourself how it works before posting valuable items.
+Facebook Marketplace is, by far, the most popular in Colombia—it has a lot of traffic, it's free, and contact via WhatsApp is direct.
+But it has real problems: scams abound, there is no protection mechanism for the seller or the buyer, and the "is it still available?" messages that never lead anywhere can become exhausting.
+If you are going to use it, at least inform yourself about how it works before posting valuable items.

 MercadoLibre has huge national reach and a reputation system that generates more trust among buyers.
-The problem: it charges commission.
-Depending on the category, the fee ranges from 5% to 12% of the sale price — and that hurts especially when you're already selling items at a reduced price.
-For a refrigerator worth $800,000, you could be giving up between $40,000 and $96,000 without having negotiated anything.
+The problem: it charges a commission.
+Depending on the category, the fee ranges from 5% to 12% of the sale price—and that hurts especially when you are already selling items at a reduced price.
+For an $800,000 refrigerator, you could be giving up between $40,000 and $96,000 without having negotiated anything.

-OLX still exists in Colombia but its traffic has dropped considerably.
-It's not the first choice for most categories right now.
+OLX still exists in Colombia, but its traffic has dropped considerably.
+It is not the first option for most categories at the moment.

-What platform to use depending on what you're selling
+Which platform to use depending on what you are selling

 The right platform depends on the item:

-• Phones and technology: Facebook Marketplace or Colombia Move.
-Phones have constant demand and quick contact via WhatsApp closes sales.
-Photos are critical — with a second-hand phone, buyers want to see every angle before asking.
+• Cell phones and technology: Facebook Marketplace or Colombia Move.
+Cell phones have constant demand, and quick contact via WhatsApp closes sales.
+Photos are critical—with a second-hand phone, buyers want to see every angle before asking.

 • Furniture and appliances: Colombia Move or Facebook.
-The neighborhood matters a lot here — moving a refrigerator or sofa has a real shipping cost, so buyers always filter by proximity.
-Put the exact neighborhood from the title.
+The neighborhood matters a lot here—moving a refrigerator or a sofa has a real freight cost, so buyers always filter by proximity.
+Put the exact neighborhood in the title.

-• Motorcycles and cars: Colombia Move has active vehicle classifieds .
-Always include current SOAT, mileage and photos of the engine — without that, buyers assume something is wrong.
+• Motorcycles and cars: Colombia Move has vehicle classifieds active.
+Always include a valid SOAT, mileage, and photos of the engine—without that, buyers assume something is wrong.

 • Moving items (clothes, books, utensils): For low-value items, Facebook Marketplace or neighborhood WhatsApp groups are the fastest way.
 If you have many things at once, a "virtual garage sale" type post with photos of everything works better than posting item by item.

-• Tools and work equipment: Colombia Move or WhatsApp groups by trade — carpenters, electricians, builders.
-There are very specific buyers for that type of item.
+• Tools and work equipment: Colombia Move or WhatsApp groups by trade—carpenters, electricians, builders.
+There are very specific buyers for those types of items.

 Persona colombiana fotografiando un mueble con el celular para publicar un aviso de venta en clasificados

-Taking good photos of the item is the first step to selling fast
+Photographing the item well is the first step to selling quickly

-Post for free on Colombia Move: no commission, no hassle
+Post for free on Colombia Move: no commission, no complications

-Colombia Move is a completely free Colombian marketplace — it doesn't charge for posting or closing the sale.
-It was born as a bilingual platform to connect Colombians and foreigners, which makes it especially useful if you sell in neighborhoods with mixed populations (Poblado, Chapinero, El Rodadero).
+Colombia Move is a completely free Colombian marketplace—it doesn't charge for posting or for closing the sale.
+It was born as a bilingual platform to connect Colombians and foreigners, which makes it especially useful if you are selling in neighborhoods with a mixed population (Poblado, Chapinero, El Rodadero).

-What sets it apart from Facebook Marketplace: each seller has a public storefront — their own page where all their items appear under their name.
-If you're selling several things at once (a move, the inventory of a closed business), that's a huge advantage: buyers see everything at once and can make offers directly.
-Plus, ads are indexed on Google, which means someone searching "used refrigerator Laureles" can find your post organically.
+What sets it apart from Facebook Marketplace: every seller has a public storefront—their own page where all their items appear under their name.
+If you are selling several things at once (a move, the inventory of a closed business), that is a huge advantage: buyers see everything at once and can make offers directly.
+Additionally, the ads are indexed on Google, which means someone searching for "used refrigerator Laureles" can find your post organically.

 The most active categories for used items:

-Five mistakes that keep your ad from getting messages
+Five mistakes that cause your ad to receive no messages

-It's not just where you post — it's also how you post.
-These mistakes kill sales before they even start:
+It's not just where you post—it's also how you post.
+These mistakes kill sales before they even begin:

-In Colombia the buyer wants to see the item from several angles before even asking.
-A single poorly lit photo makes people assume there's something not being shown.
-Minimum three photos: front, detail of condition, and one showing the real context (the furniture in the space, the phone with the screen on).
+In Colombia, the buyer wants to see the item from several angles before even asking.
+A single poorly lit photo makes people assume there is something not being shown.
+Minimum three photos: front, detail of the condition, and one showing the real context (the furniture in the space, the phone with the screen on).

 2. Not specifying the neighborhood

 "Medellín" doesn't say anything useful.
 "Laureles" already helps.
 "Estadio Sector — Laureles" is ideal.
-Buyers of appliances and furniture filter by proximity because moving a refrigerator has a real shipping cost.
+Appliance and furniture buyers filter by proximity because moving a refrigerator has a real freight cost.

 3. Inflated price without logic

-If the same item sells on MercadoLibre for $400,000, posting $550,000 "to negotiate" only makes sure no one contacts you.
+If an identical item sells on MercadoLibre for $400,000, setting it at $550,000 "to haggle" only ensures that no one contacts you.
 Haggling is real in Colombia, but don't start so high that you scare off the first message.
-An honest price with a margin of $30,000–$50,000 moves more than an over-quote.
+An honest price with a margin of $30,000–$50,000 moves more than an over-quotation.

 4. Generic description